great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

         1. Configure a Datasource

             Configure a Datasource using the RuntimeDataConnector to connect to your DataFrame.
-Since we are reading a pandas DataFrame, we use the PandasExeecutionEngine.
-You can use runtime_keys to define what data you can attach as additional metadata to your DataFrame.
+Since we are reading a pandas DataFrame, we use the PandasExecutionEngine.
+You can use ``runtime_keys`` to define what data you can attach as additional metadata to your DataFrame using the ``partition_request`` parameter (shown in step 3).

             .. code-block:: yaml